lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

 #.
 Groups nearby Gaussians within an island into sources.
 See :ref:`grouping` for details.

 #.
-Continues with further processing, if the users has specified that one or more of the following modules be used:
+Continues with further processing, if the user has specified that one or more of the following modules be used:

     * Shapelet decomposition (see :ref:`shapelet_do` for details)